steviegt6/Degenooru/README.md

 # Degenooru
-_Degenooru_ is an enum-based .NET 5.0+ library written in C#, designed for accessing the APIs of numerous different sites, namely image boards.
+_Degenooru_ is a .NET 5.0+ library written in C#, designed for accessing the APIs of numerous different sites, namely image boards.

 Why image boards?
 Because I thought it was funny.